m-lab/website/_pages/bigquery_schema.md

 * Complete documentation for tables, views, the contents of views, and what data they limit (where applicable) will be published on this page.
 * Views will be published concurrently with new table schemas, such that all table versions will have corresponding views.
 * Previous versions of our tables will be referenced by versions 1.0, 2.0, etc. in our documentation but actual table names will not be changed.
-* Re-ran historical annotations for traceroute, npad, and sidestream data due to a bug where some geolocation annotations was not present in all past test data.
+* Re-ran historical annotations for traceroute, npad, and sidestream data due to a bug where some geolocation annotations were not present in all past test data.

 **v3.1 - February 2018**